 Launch price: $3,849 / £2,099 | Type: Square Shoulder | Top: Sitka spruce | Back & sides: Mahogany | Neck: Mahogany | Scale: 24.75" | Fingerboard: Rosewood | Frets: 20 | Tuners: Grover™ Rotomatics | Left-handed: Limited run | Finish: Nitrocellulose

 From top to bottom, this Hummingbird creates a buzz.
 Whatever your preference in size, colour, tone and playing style, it’s difficult to avoid picking this Cherry Sunburst up.
 It’s such a simple guitar to play that it’s rare to ever feel like you’re incapable of striking the right chord - especially on a neck that’s just 12” in radius.
 While the traditionally ornate decoration and blushing finish have been lovingly retained, this modern Montana incarnation offers a discrete LR Baggs Element VTC system for plug-in power.
-It is unlike many we have seen and produces one of the best sounds we’ve heard from an electric acoustic.
-Throw in the pleasure of playing such a superb guitar and it’s tough to say anything bad about the Gibson Montana Hummingbird Cherry Sunburst.
+It is unlike many we have seen and produces one of the best sounds we’ve heard from an electro-acoustic.
+Throw in the pleasure of playing such a superb guitar and it’s tough to say anything bad about this Hummingbird.
+It's one of the best Gibson acoustic guitars you can buy today.

 Read the full review: Gibson Montana Hummingbird